© 2019 JuicerReviewsDirect.com | All Rights Reserved.

-Fact is kids don’t like vegetables and fruits at all.
-It’s because we parents make it impossible to skip these things that they tend to eat a little.
+The fact is kids don’t like vegetables and fruits at all.
+It’s because our parents make it impossible to skip these things that they tend to eat a little.
 But did you know that juicing is an excellent way to provide nutrition to a child’s growing requirements?
 In fact, most kids actually love juice more than the real thing.
 If you make them with the right ingredients, they actually taste awesome.

 To begin feeding juice to children, start with diluted servings once a week.
 Then build up the servings from one to two and so on through the next couple of weeks.
 Try out different juices and find something that they appreciate.
 Let them get accustomed to the unique taste of juices and then you can start combining various ingredients together.
 After the first couple of weeks mix juices up in the week to keep it fresh and different.